fhoedemakers/pico-infonesPlus/README.md

 - Drag and drop the UF2 file on to the RPI-RP2 drive.
 The Raspberry Pi Pico will reboot and will now run the emulator.

 ### Pinout

+See https://www.raspberrypi.com/documentation/microcontrollers/images/pico-pinout.svg for the pinout schema of the Raspberry Pi Pico.

 Use the breadboard to connect all together: